mikeizbicki/cmc-csci143/week_03/README.md

 1. `JOIN`
     1. section 3 of https://www.postgresqltutorial.com/
+    1. for this homework, you will only need inner joins; next homework will need all types of joins
     1. the "standard" explanation of joins uses venn diagrams, but this is technically not correct since relations are not sets; see: https://blog.jooq.org/2016/07/05/say-no-to-venn-diagrams-when-explaining-joins/
     1. joins memes